 - 5. The Scientific Committee.
 This Committee has as its specific task to determine the format, structure and content of the biannual Congress.
 It will collaborate with the President of the Congress, who is a Committee member during his mandate.
 The Committee is also responsible for the nomination of candidates regarding various bursaries. - 6.
 Advisory/Liaison Committee.
 This Committee shall be responsible for the Society's relations with other associations, in order to promote the interaction of activities of educational and scientific value, and to ensure that there is no overlap or conflict with other important events in the field of neurosurgery or pediatric neurosurgery.
 The Committee has a Chairman who will be responsible for identifying groups of interest regarding pediatric neurosurgery in all European countries and for establishing a contact with them.
-The Committee will meet during the biannual Congress and it will consist of its Chairman and two members from each national group, along with four members respectively selected from each region of Europe. - 7.
+The Committee will meet during the biannual Congress and it will consist of its Chairman and at least two additional members from each national group, along with four members respectively selected from each region of Europe. - 7.
 Communications Committee.
-This Committee will be responsible for the administration, maintenance, and evolution of the society website.
-It will be consisted of its Chairman and two Society members; they will closely collaborate with the Society's President and Secretary.
+This Committee will be responsible for the administration, maintenance, and evolution of the society website along with other social media profiles.
+It will be consisted of its Chairman and least one society member; they will closely collaborate with the Society's President and Secretary.
 The Committee will meet at least once every year, during the biennial Congress and the training seminar. - 8.
+Ethics Committee.
+This Committee shall be responsible for the ethical aspects of the society matters.
+It will be consisted of its Chairman and at least one Society member. - 9.
 The President is empowered to convene special or ad hoc committees, if necessary.
 The President ensures the chairmanship of these committees, whose mandate is limited to a defined period of reference.

-Article 12 Meetings of the Society
+Article 10 Meetings of the Society